utopia-foss/utopia/doc/faq/core/manager.rst

 .. note ::

-  For setting up cell states individually for *each* cell, see the question regarding use of random number generators.
+  For setting up cell states individually for *each* cell, see the :ref:`question regarding the use of random number generators <random_num_q>`.

 Explicit initial state
 """"""""""""""""""""""

 In this mode, all cells have an identical initial state, which is passed down from the ``CellManager``.
-Presuming you are setting up the manager as member of ``MyFancyModel``, this would look something like this:
+Assuming you are setting up the manager as a member of ``MyFancyModel``, this would look something like this:

 .. code-block:: c++